amanafzali/FinTech-Assignment-1/README.md

 * This company Custody now hold $8bn in assets for 200 institutional clients.

-## Business Activies:
+## Business Activities:

 This company was founded by a mission to "create an open financial system for the world controlled neither by company or country, but rather by everyone, and equality of opportunity in the world". **per data provided by the company they have $150B+ Cryptocurrency exchanged in 102 countries and has served over 30m customers**.
-To bring trust and easy access to Cryptocurrency trading for the wide range of customers the company offers the follwoign products:
+To bring trust and easy access to Cryptocurrency trading for the wide range of customers the company offers the followign products:

 - Coinbase: For buy, sell and use cryptocurrency.
 - Coinbase pro: For advanced cryptocurrency trading.